 - Effective communication—theatre artists who can passionately and effectively communicate their point of view and distinct artistic voice.

 To aid the Sherwood Artistic Programs Coordinator in the Sherwood Award recipient search, a professional fellowship, with stipend, is offered to an emerging and aspiring arts professional.
 (2016 position already filled.
 2017 position will be announced early 2017.)

 The Sherwood Fellowship is offered to emerging and aspiring arts professionals.
 It is offered annually as a professional fellowship for the duration of seven months.
 Fellows are paid a stipend of $2,000.

-The Sherwood Fellow supports the Sherwood Artistic Program Coordinators and Center Theatre Group's Artistic Development Program in the administration of the Sherwood Award.
+The Sherwood Fellow supports the Sherwood Artistic Program Coordinator and Center Theatre Group's Artistic Development Program in the administration of the Sherwood Award.
 In preparation for assisting in the coordination of the Sherwood Award process, the fellow receives a mentorship in contemporary theatre and gains exposure to contemporary work being presented in Los Angeles.

 To request more information about the Sherwood Fellowship, please e-mail Sherwood@CTGLA.org.

 Our application for the 2017 Sherwood Award is now closed.
 Applications for the 2018 Sherwood Award will be available spring of 2017.